Kulpreet-Singh/personal_expenses_flutter/README.md

 # personal_expenses_flutter
+   Version 1.0.0 is available in the release section.

    The Personal Expenses app helps the user manage their expenses.

    - The user can add new transaction, user can select the date as well (can add a transaction in previous date as well).